Gutter Installation, Repair & Cleaning Services in Oregon | Gutter Empire

 • Gravel or stone splash zones protect soil and landscaping along the drip line.

-Proactive maintenance beats reactive repair every time.
+Proactive maintenance always beats reactive repair.

 Don’t Wait for the Leak to Find You

-A clogged gutter is a nuisance and a threat to your roof, your foundation, your landscaping, and your health.
-Water damage is one of the most expensive problems a homeowner can face, and it usually starts right at the edge of the roofline.
+A clogged gutter is a nuisance and a threat to your roof, foundation, landscaping, and health.
+Water damage is one of the most expensive problems a homeowner can face, and it often begins at the edge of the roofline.

 At Gutter Empire, we understand how fast small problems can turn into major repairs.
 That’s why we offer professional gutter cleaning, gutter repair, and gutter guard installation services across Oregon.
-We know the local weather patterns, and we build systems to handle them.
+We understand the local weather patterns and design systems to accommodate them.

 If your gutters are clogged, leaking, or just haven’t been checked in a while, don’t wait.
-We encourage you to call us at (971) 777-9899 for a free estimate.
+We invite you to call us at (971) 777-9899 for a free estimate.

 In Portland, the rainy season can be a test of your home’s readiness.
 One of the biggest weaknesses homeowners overlook is gutters.
 Those seemingly simple channels lining your roof can become a source of thousands in damage if you ignore small issues for too long.
 When fall storms hit, they hit fast.